 - The PAN card has to be attested by the relationship manager as ‘Seen Original & Verified’ before attaching the same with the ISA form.

 - The bank account holder needs to sign the account linkage letter.

 HDFC offers investors the freedom to invest as and when they want from the comfort of their home or on-the-go through the HDFC NetBanking option.
 Investors can purchase, redeem and switch funds and investment preferences at their own convenience.
-You need to pay a nominal, flat quarterly maintenance fee to avail all this.
+You need to pay a nominal, flat quarterly maintenance fee to avail yourself of all this.
 You can complete the following tasks online.

-- Purchase, redeem and switch funds easily with HDFC NetBanking.
+- Purchase, redeem, and switch funds easily with HDFC NetBanking.